mandrasch/openeducationtagger/README.md

 2. Make it publicly available
 3. Get ID for spreadsheet + worksheet
 4. Test if URL is correct

+⚠️ **Important notes:** Don't change the column title names unless you're a web developer.
+If you change the column names in the spreadsheet, you need to customize 'config/openeducationtagger.php' as well as the search interface data model in the frontend.

 ### 2. Setup elasticsearch (flexible database)